Everything You Want To Know About Scallops

 Buying The Best You Can Afford

-If you are concerned about purchasing scallops treated with STP, make sure to look for "dry pack" scallops.
-Dry pack scallops are packaged without any additives.
-By law, STP treated scallops must be sold as "wet pack."
+If you are concerned about purchasing scallops treated with STP, look for "dry pack" scallops.
+Dry-pack scallops are packaged without any additives.
+However, by law, STP-treated scallops must be sold as "wet-pack."

-It is fairly easy to tell the difference between dry pack and wet pack scallops.
-While the natural muscle color is generally ivory to beige and the texture can be slightly sticky, scallops treated with STP are bright white and are very wet to the touch.
+It is pretty easy to tell the difference between dry-pack and wet-pack scallops.
+While the natural muscle color is generally ivory to beige, and the texture can be slightly sticky, scallops treated with STP are bright white and are very wet to the touch.

 Dry Scallops Shrink Less

-If you are planning to prepare a dish using a dry-heat cooking method, such as sautéing or searing, you will be better off purchasing dry pack scallops.
-As you can imagine, a wet pack scallop is more apt to steam in all of that excess water and overcook long before it will caramelize.
-And the wet scallops shrink when you cook them almost 40% whereas the dry scallops do not.
-You may be paying more for the dry scallops but by the time you are done cooking them, you may actually be saving.
+If you plan to prepare a dish using a dry-heat cooking method, such as sautéing or searing, you will be better off purchasing dry-pack scallops.
+As you can imagine, a wet pack scallop is more apt to steam in all of that excess water and overcook long before it caramelizes.

-If you are making a dish where the scallop is a supporting player or are using a moist heat cooking method like a fish stew or chowder, you will probably be fine using wet pack scallops.
-It is a personal decision that you will have to make based on your budget and your feelings about food additives.
+If you are making a dish where the scallop is a supporting player or are using a moist heat cooking method like a fish stew or chowder, you will probably be fine using wet-pack scallops.
+However, it is a personal decision that you will have to make based on your budget and your feelings about food additives.

 How Are Scallops Sold?

-Like shrimp, scallops are sold by count-per-pound.
-Sea scallops might be marked at 10/20, meaning that between 10 and 20 scallops are in each pound.
+Like shrimp, scallops are sold by count per pound.
+For example, sea scallops might be marked at 10/20, meaning that between 10 and 20 scallops are in each pound.
 This translates to scallops that weigh somewhere between .8 to 1.6 ounces each.
 The higher the numbers, the smaller the scallops.

-When purchasing scallops, make sure to buy from a reputable fishmonger and be sure to smell the scallops before purchase.
+When purchasing scallops, make sure to buy from a reputable fishmonger and smell the scallops before purchasing.
 The scallops should smell clean and sweet and like the ocean.
 If they have a strong fishy smell, do not buy them.